top of page

 Equally significant are using these five evidence-based tips to save together:

-JL Collins once told me while recording the Transition to Marriage Toolkit:
+JL Collins once told me while recording the Marriage Toolkit:

 "Debt is like leeches stuck to your body, sucking the blood and life out of you."